Camping Gear - Acquiring and Caring for the Gear you Need

 Camping Gear Basics

 Family-Outdoors Camping Gear is designed to provide gear advice on a wide range of camping gear for families and individuals.
-Thew focus of our information here, is to provide unbiased resources.
+The focus of our information here, is to provide unbiased resources.

-When we began this site in 2008, we were trying to fill a niche we saw that was being underserved.
-Namely, it was and is our observation, that leading magazines, television shows, and other sources are guilty of steering folks to outdoor gear that is overpriceed for the needs of the average outdoors person.
+When we began this site in 2008, we were trying to fill a niche we saw that was being under-served.
+Namely, it was and is, our observation that leading magazines, television shows, and other sources are guilty of steering folks to outdoor gear that is overpriced for the needs of the average outdoors person.